NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 ## Enabling PCIe Support

-PCIe support is disabled by default because when you boot Linux with ACPI, out of tree patches are required.
+PCIe support is disabled by default because when you boot Linux with ACPI, out-of-tree patches are required.
 If these patches are not present, Linux may be unable to boot.
 PCIe support can be enabled with the following steps:

 1. Press escape when the console displays "Press ESCAPE for boot options"